 I have two young kids in my house so I added plastic zip ties instead of just relying on the plastic caps that join the metal pieces.
 The cage is quite sturdy.

 As I said, I have two young kids so I also built a lid for the cage.
-(A lid is not necessary if you don't have young children or other pets.)
+(A lid is not necessary if you don't have young children or other pets as guinea pigs cannot jump out.)
 I bought small locks (meant for luggage) so that the kids couldn't get to the guinea pigs without an adult present.

 Two locks linked together are also useful as a "hinge" between the lid and the non-moving cover.
 This way we can just lift up the lid to feed, clean, and pick up our piggies.